Day 1

 We’ll pick you up from your hotel in Salta and leave behind the Lerma Valley to visit Laures and Escoipe, the first two gorges of this 12-hour excursion.
 The landscapes will still remain green, but colors will definitely begin to change when we approach the Cuesta del Obispo, the windiest and most spectacular road in this area.
 We’ll climb up to 11,000 feet high—get prepared to see the world from above!

 This is the connective road to get to the high valleys, where the Calchaqui Valley wine region sits.
-We’ll see enormous cactus while passing through Los Cardones National Park on our way to Cachi, a famous village where Spanish and native tradition combines to form the most beautiful architecture.
+We’ll see enormous cacti while passing through Los Cardones National Park on our way to Cachi, a famous village where Spanish and native traditions combine to form the most beautiful architecture.

-In the afternoon, continue with your exploration of the valleys and reach the town of Molinos and Angastaco, just before visiting Las Flechas Gorge, a special rocky formation which creates a labyrinth of sharp, high peaks.
+In the afternoon, continue with your exploration of the valleys and reach the towns of Molinos and Angastaco, just before visiting Las Flechas Gorge, a special rocky formation that creates a labyrinth of sharp, high peaks.
 After going down its mysterious passages, we’ll get to Cafayate where we’ll spend the night.

 Cafayate is one of the most popular destinations of the Calchaqui Valley wine region.
 Cafayate wine is renowned in Argentina, especially because of the star product of the region: the Torrontes wine.